Why Catnip Excites Cats but Calms Humans

 That’s when you see the funny “catnip episode.”
 It’s temporary, harmless, and very entertaining.
 It’s not like cannabis meaning cats don’t get “high,” it’s more like they’re whiffing an essential oil that’s delightful to them.

-In people though, that nepetalactone doesn’t activate us.
+In people though, that nepetalactone doesn’t stimulate us.
 It’s pretty much the opposite.
+It’s not like Adderall or anything.

 So instead of revving us up, it calms the nervous system, likely through the GABA substance that is most elevated when you’re sleeping.
 GABA (gamma aminobutyric acid) is your primary calming neurotransmitter system, especially when you sleep.
 I talk about GABA in this blog I wrote: 5 Key Neurotransmitters and 8 Solutions for Anxiety: Cure the Worry!